Dire warnings to flee as Hurricane Milton begins to lash Florida: 'This is your last chance'

 Dire warnings to flee as Hurricane Milton begins to lash Florida: ‘This is your last chance’

 TAMPA, Fla.
-(AP) — A mighty Hurricane Milton flung rain and gusty winds at the Tampa Bay area Wednesday on its steady and potentially catastrophic march toward the west coast of Florida, where officials sounded urgent warnings for residents to evacuate or face grim odds of survival.
+(AP) — Hurricane Milton hurled rain, tornadoes and tropical storm-force winds at the U.S. coast Wednesday on the storm’s steady, potentially catastrophic march toward Florida, where officials issued a final plea to residents to evacuate or face grim odds of survival.

-The National Hurricane Center stressed that it was not certain exactly where Milton’s center would come ashore Wednesday night because the storm’s path might “wobble,” but that the entire Tampa Bay region and points south were at grave risk.
-Tropical storm-force winds were just off the coast around midday, the center said.
+The National Hurricane Center stressed that it was not certain where Milton’s center would come ashore Wednesday night because the storm’s path might “wobble,” but the entire Tampa Bay region and points south were at grave risk.
+Tropical storm-force winds began lashing the coast Wednesday afternoon.

 “This is it, folks,” said Cathie Perkins, emergency management director in Pinellas County, which sits on the peninsula that forms Tampa Bay.
 “Those of you who were punched during Hurricane Helene, this is going to be a knockout.
 You need to get out, and you need to get out now.”

-Residents should not feel relief because of indications Milton’s center might come ashore south of Tampa, Perkins said: “Everybody in Tampa Bay should assume we are going to be ground zero.”
+Residents should not feel relief because of indications Milton might come ashore south of Tampa, Perkins said: “Everybody in Tampa Bay should assume we are going to be ground zero.”

-Milton targets communities still reeling two weeks after Hurricane Helene flooded streets and homes in western Florida along its devastating march that left at least 230 dead across the South.
-In many places along the coast, municipalities raced to collect and dispose of debris before Milton’s winds and storm surge — projected to reach as high as 12 feet (3.6 meters) in Tampa Bay and up to 15 feet (4.5 meters) farther south, between Sarasota and Fort Myers — could toss it around and compound any damage.
+Milton threatened communitiesstill reeling two weeks after Hurricane Helene flooded streets and homes in western Florida and left at least 230 people dead across the South.
+In many places along the coast, municipalities raced to collect and dispose of debris before Milton’s winds and storm surge could toss it around and compound any damage.

+With the storm weaker but growing in size, the surge was projected to reach as high as 12 feet (3.6 meters) in Tampa Bay and up to 13 feet (4 meters) farther south, between Sarasota and Fort Myers.

-“Chaos and heartbreak,” Mary Ann Fairman said when asked about the coming days.
-Fairman, 84, was among roughly 1,000 people at a shelter in West Bradenton.
+Mary Ann Fairman, 84, was among roughly 1,000 people at a shelter in West Bradenton.
 She stayed home during Helene but packed up blankets, snacks and toiletries and left this time.

 “The Gulf is practically in our backyard,” she said.